Backpacking Budget for South America

 How much did travel in South America cost you?

-If you have travelled recently in South America then please use the comments section below to share with us your experiences of backpacking costs in the region.
+If you have travelled recently in South America then please use the comments section below to share with us your experiences of backpacking costs in the region as we look to keep this up-to-date for 2018 and beyond.
 Budgets really do vary considerably amongst travellers so there will never be a definitively right figure for each country but the more people who comment, the easier it is for us to keep this page as accurate as possible.
 Thanks!

 This page was last updated in January 2017.